mimshavandi/DocumentRAG/README.md

-# RAG Implementation with Azure Cognitive Search and OpenAI
+# RAG Implementation with Azure AI Search and Azure OpenAI

 This repository demonstrates how to build a Retrieval-Augmented Generation (RAG) chatbot using Azure AI Search for document retrieval and OpenAI's GPT models for generating responses.
 The chatbot includes:
 - **Index setup**